 * First Aids course, Ecuadorian Red Cross

-I live and manage a hostal and lodge in El Chaupi, a beautiful mountain village an hour south from Quito, just in between Illinizas Ecological Reserve and Cotopaxi National Park.
-It looks like a typical swiss town in the Alps, and has everything to become a great mountaineering center, the ‘Chamonix or Zermatt of South America’!
+I live and manage a hostel and lodge in El Chaupi, a beautiful mountain village an hour south of Quito, just in between Illinizas Ecological Reserve and Cotopaxi National Park.
+It looks like a typical Swiss town in the Alps, and has everything to become a great mountaineering center, the ‘Chamonix or Zermatt of South America’!

-I speak fluent Spanish, English, and little German, French, Hebrew and kichua.
+I speak fluent Spanish, English, and little German, French, Hebrew, and Quichua.

 Group of 1

 |USD 389 Each|

 Group of 4

 |USD 341 Each|